ifrunistuttgart/node-mavlink/README.md

 ### Limitations
 At this point, message signing is not supported.
 ## Installation
 I will try to publish the module on npm.
+Until then, you need to download the package and install it with:

-    enter code here
+    npm install node-mavlink-0.1.0.tgz

 ## Usage
-To be able to use this module,
+To be able to use this module, the MAVLink message definitions need to be parsed using my fork
 ## Examples
 ### TypeScript